Beehive in a frosty UK apiary on a November morning

 • Check entrances are clear of dead bees or debris and that mouse guards are still in place.

-• Look and listen for any unusual signs – persistent loud roaring, hive damage, or signs of vandalism.
+• Look and listen for any unusual signs – persistent loud roaring, hive damage, signs of vandalism, or symptoms that could point to stress, starvation or winter health problems.

 Only open a hive in November if you have a very specific reason, such as placing fondant or resolving a clear problem.
 Work quickly and gently to minimise chilling.

 The quieter months are the perfect time to review your beekeeping records and decide what you would like to improve or change.
+November is also a good time to reflect on any weak colonies, autumn losses or lingering health concerns so you can separate likely causes such as varroa, damp, stress, starvation or other winter conditions.
 Look back over notes from spring and summer:

 • Which colonies were strong, healthy and productive – and potential candidates for queen rearing?